o3de/o3de.org/content/docs/userguide/ui/editor/search-element.md

 ---
-description: ' Search for UI elements or their components in &ALYlong;''s &ui-canvas-editor;
+description: ' Search for UI elements or their components in Amazon Lumberyard''s UI Editor . '
-  . '
 title: Searching for UI Elements
 ---